caiks/WBOT02/README.md

 <a name = "Conclusion"></a>

-### Conclusion
+## Conclusion

 `WBOT02` did not require any new functionality to be made to the base libaries, [AlignmentC](https://github.com/caiks/AlignmentC) and [AlignmentRepaC](https://github.com/caiks/AlignmentRepaC), but we have added spatial *underlying* (i.e. a shared *underlying model*), computed *variables*, and asynchronous processing to [AlignmentActive](https://github.com/caiks/AlignmentActive).
 The most promising *model* 90 has computed *variables* in its *substrate*.
 Computed *variables* will be important in later projects because they allow high effective *valency* but remove the requirement to have large induce thresholds.
 Also, we will not have to choose the bucketing of sensor *variables* that have no obvious metric, such as brightness gradients, but are merely centrally or symmetrically distributed.

 In order to move from the one dimensional lidar of Turtlebot to the two dimensional camera of Wotbot, we have actively *modelled* images grabbed from screen and extracted from video.
-The sources included children's television and Film Noir; there has been enough of these sources to initialise the *models* for vision before advancing to live streaming via a camera.
-In the future we should try to find video that is more like life e.g. from child psychology and behavioural studies or 'reality' television.
-For example, we do not wish to have sound *modelled* only from talking heads.
+The sources included children's television and Film Noir.
+There has been enough of these sources to initialise vision *models* before advancing to live streaming via a camera.
+In the future we should try to find video that is more like life, e.g. from child psychology and behavioural studies or 'reality' television - we do not wish, for example, to have sound *modelled* only from talking heads.

 Although we have used video as a data source, we have not yet been focussed on *modelling* temporal or dynamical *alignments*.
 In fact, to obtain high *alignments* near the root of the *decompositions* (and also to maintain reproducibility) we have deliberately removed continuity by randomising some of the record sets in later *models*.
 In so far as we have used sequence, we have selected the centre that we hope will continue to have high *model likelihood* in subsequent frames.
 In `WBOT03` we will move on to *model* both spatial and temporal gradients such as edges and small movements.
 After that we will *model* higher *level* temporal *slice* sequences to group together saccade-like *alignments* which might represent objects in a scene.
 We will also consider audio which is intrinsically temporal.

+In `WBOT02` have been concentrating on spatial *alignments*.
+We have *modelled* particular scales separately and together.
+There is little or no *aligment* in these *models* between the scale *variable* and  *variables derived* from the image *substrate*.
+That is, our *models* appear to be scale independent so far.
+This is what we might expect of a perspectival map from three dimensional reality to two dimensional images, although the directors and animators of the videos would probably have some preferred distances for foreground objects.
+We have also balanced the brightness of the frames by offsetting so that the brightness is centrally distributed around the middle *value*.
+This brightness independence (managed in the human eye by the pupil diameter) is analogous to scale independence.
+Another spatial method we have used is to restrict frames to have a minimum entropy of brightness distibution.
+This prevents us spending too much time *modelling* boring locations such as uniform backgrounds.
+Without this restriction we find that the *models* tend to have very long paths for frames with a variety of subtle but dull variations.
+Sometimes, however, delicately shaded areas such as faces have quite low entropy, so we must be careful not to set the minimum too high.

+Apart from the parameters required to encode the images (such as sequence, scale, centre, entropy, colour, brightness, and frame size, shape and granularity), we have had to consider many other parameters. *Modelling* parameters include active *history size*, overload, induce thresholds, minimum *diagonal*, and inducer parameters such as `WMAX` and `XMAX`.
+Engine and compute parameters include parallel induce threads, throttling of *events* and checkpointing.
+Some of these will be carried over to `WBOT03` but others may be dropped or modified.
+For example, instead of having a minimum *diagonal* we may instead have a minimum *alignment* per *size* - see the discussion on [*diagonals*](#Diagonals) above.

 Our analysis of progress has been both quantitative and qualitative.
-For the former we have produced tables of various configurations, parameters and statistics of the *models*. *Model* growth and multiplier were especially important statistics.
+For the former we have produced tables of the *models* showing their various parameters and statistics. *Model* growth and multiplier were especially important statistics.
 By comparing the results of incremental changes in the configurations of the *models* using common datasets, we have been able to roughly guage the contributions of each parameter and mode.
 On the qualitative side we have taken screenshots of the interactive actor applications, and generated image representations and contour maps.
 The  actors let us visualise representations of particular *slices* as we navigated around an image showing the *slice* ancestor and siblings, and examples of other *events* in the same *slice*.
 The *model* position and length contour maps and over-length maps have shown us where attention is distributed and how it varies as we move form place to place at different scales.
 By using colour to show where any particular *slice* is in the sequence of leaf *slices* of the ordered paths of the *decomposition* tree, we have been able to indicate how closely related different locations in the image are within the *model*.
 These image analysis methods have enabled us to gain an idea of what the *model* 'sees' - where the hotspots are most concentrated and where the *likelihood* is highest for a given scene.
 We have also been able to show how the *underlying substrate variables* are grouped and the degree to which they cover the frame.
 Together these methods have helped us decide if the various modes and parameters produced *models* that pay attention to areas that are also interesting to humans, e.g. socially significant areas such as faces.
 We have also gained some idea of the completeness of the *models* by comparing the representations to the original images.

 The conclusion of our analysis is that *2-level model* 90 is the most promising basis for further investigation.
 Single *level models* have little connectivity between regions.
 We can see many examples of unrelated foreground objects or backgrounds classified together simply because of the chance distribution of brightness.
 Nevertheless the single *level models*, especially those with *events* subject to a minimum entropy, often do have hotspots in the places that we find interesting, and so the representations are sometimes better than for the 2-*level*.
 For example, here is a representation for 1-*level* *model* 61 (showing only *slices* with at least 10 *events*) -